The latest analysis of the UK ’s asylum system has been published, including all relevant statistics and policy developments.

 “We are very proud to contribute to the Asylum Information Database which gives an extremely comprehensive picture of the state of refugee protection across Europe.

-“This is the fifth such report we’ve drafted and the underlying picture remains much the same; we take a smaller number of people than many other European countries but fail to make decisions in a timely way and provide inadequate support to many who wait to hear their fate.
+“This is the sixth such report we’ve drafted and the underlying picture remains much the same; we take a smaller number of people than many other European countries but fail to make decisions in a timely way and provide inadequate support to many stuck in the asylum system for long periods waiting to hear news of their fate.
 Some of our policies and practice compare favourably but here is far too much inconsistency and the government is too slow to act when evidence of problems are highlighted, such as standards in accommodation and the destitution experienced by people once they have refugee status.

-“Instead of blaming refugees for the manner in which they arrive and making bold and fantastical proposals on the future arrangements, the government should concentrate on getting its house in order and providing protection promptly to those who need it.”
+“Instead of blaming refugees for the manner in which they arrive whilst doing little to facilitate people to travel on safer routes and making unnecessary and cruel changes to the asylum process the government should concentrate on providing protection promptly to those who need it.”